akeneo/pim-helpcenter/content/md/first-steps/manage-asset-families.md

 1. Click on the `Edit` icon of the attribute you want to delete
 1. An edit pop-in opens with the attribute parameters
 1. Click on `Delete the attribute`
-1. A confirmation pop-in opens to confirm that you want to delete the attributes
+1. A confirmation pop-in opens to confirm that you want to delete the attribute
 1. Click on the `Delete` button

 ::: warning